jonahlauje/troublesomeTanks/README.md

 The itch.io website previously used to host the game has been replaced with this website, and it will no longer be updated.

+Controls: W,D to move forward and backward, A,D to turn, E to shoot.

 Play the game: https://jonahlauje.github.io/troublesomeTanks

 <h2> Changelog </h2>